ioakowuah/Recommendation-System-Analysis-and-Modeling/README.md

 Before building the recommendation engine, I conducted EDA to better understand the dataset:
 #### Key Insights
 -	Event distribution:
-** 70% of events were views
+o ~70% of events were views |
-o	~20% were add-to-cart
+o	~20% were add-to-cart |
 o	~10% were transactions
 -	User activity:
-o	A small fraction of users contribute to the majority of events (typical power-law distribution). o	Some users are very active, while many only appear once or twice.
+o	A small fraction of users contribute to the majority of events (typical power-law distribution). |
+o	Some users are very active, while many only appear once or twice. |
 -	Item popularity:
-o	A few items are extremely popular (highly viewed/purchased). o	Long-tail effect: majority of items have very few interactions.
+o	A few items are extremely popular (highly viewed/purchased). |
+o	Long-tail effect: majority of items have very few interactions. |
 -	Session patterns:
 o	Users who added items to the cart were significantly more likely to purchase within the same session.